-Destiny Clock is modular programmable system for generating digital compositions.
-Signals are strictly on/off messages, meaning that patches for even simple melodies require several connections.
-Modules are based on the principles of logic chips, but extend those functionalities for purposes of composition and user interaction.
-Patches use a combination of generator and processor modules before passing signals to the interface module which constructs and transmits a MIDI signal to a hardware or software synthesizer.
+Destiny Clock is modular programmable system for generating musical compositions.
+Signals are strictly on/off messages.
+Patches use a combination of generator and processor modules before passing signals.
+The interface module constructs and transmits a MIDI message to a hardware or software synthesizer.

-This version uses 3.5mm patch cable connections and a modified Eurorack design.
-It is constructed of translucent and matte-black acryllic and stainless steel mounting racks.
-The interface module features two options for input: note selection through the use of a tuneable potentiometer and a graphically represented keyboard where each connection represents an output note.
+This version uses 3.5mm patch cable connections and a modified Eurorack standard.
+It is constructed of translucent and matte-black acrylic as well as stainless steel mounting braces.
+The interface module features two options for input: note selection through the use of tunable potentiometers and a graphically represented keyboard where each point represents a note.
 The system is composed of 24 modules with a total of 437 LEDs and 370 patch points.

 The portable version of Destiny Clock uses surface-mount pin headers as connection points between modules.
 Due to space restrictions, modules consist solely of their constituent inputs and outputs.
-Some modules run using just a logic chip such as the 4051 Multiplexer or the 4015 Shift Register.
-Others are programmed on the ATMEGA 328P.
-The system is enclosed in clear acrylic.
+Some modules run using everyday logic chips like the 4051 Multiplexer or the 4015 Shift Register.
+Others use an ATMEGA328P with custom firmware written in Arduino.
+The system is enclosed in translucent acrylic case.

-12-bit patterns is an example of the visual potential of the Binary Modular.
-Each image is composed of a series of rectangular color strips.
-The height, color, and position of each strip are determined by the current state of twelve binary operators.
-The system can be patched in limitless ways, but it is through the use of the frequency division module that the most interesting visual harmonics are achieved.
+The prototype Destiny Clock was used to experiment with generating visual output.
+Image output is composed of a series of rectangular color strips.
+The height, color, and position of each strip are determined by the current states of twelve binary operators.
+The frequency division module is utilized extensively to create visually harmonic patterns.